jonsuh/jonsuh.com/_posts/2015-05-26-august-connect.md

 - smart
 ---

-August Connect is a device that allows you to remotely connect to and control the [August Smart Lock](/blog/august-smart-lock/) remotely.
+August Connect is a device that allows you to remotely connect to and control the [August Smart Lock](/blog/august-smart-lock/).
 It bridges your Wi-Fi connection and August Smart Lock’s Bluetooth connection.
 Without it, you can only connect to the August Smart Lock via Bluetooth Low Energy (BLE).
 I’ve been using the August Connect with my August Smart Lock for 3 months now, and here’s my review.

 <!--more-->